andrewkho/andrewkho.github.io/docs/wordle-solver.md

 After scratching my golang itch and reimplementing the minimax in go, I figured the next thing I should try to do is incorporate some sort of information on how frequenty certain words are.
 In the Minimax problem there are ~13k possible words to guess, and the best one in a given situation probably maximizes some expectation, which is exactly what [reinforcement learning](https://en.wikipedia.org/wiki/Reinforcement_learning) is trying to do.

-In the Reinforcement Learning setting, you are an agent in some state, you can take some action, and the environment will update your state based on the action you take.
+In the Reinforcement Learning setting, you are an agent with some notion of state, and are able to take some action.
+The environment will update the state based on the action you take.
-The goal of the agent is to choose learn the policy that, given a current state, chooses the action that maximizes the agent's total rewards.
+The goal of the agent is to learn the policy that, given a current state, chooses the action that maximizes the agent's total expected rewards.

 For small problems you can use value or policy iteration techniques to get to the optimal policy.
 Unfortunately I wasn't able to come up with a tractable problem.